MicheleMureddu/Pediatric_fdopa_pipeline/README.md

 * -vol_MRI : Path for flair tumor masks; default='tumor_MRI/'

 ### Pre-Processing:
+FLAIR MRI tumour volumes were segmented using MRIcroGL's semi-automatic region-growing tool, with central lesion portions as seeding points.
+Parameters such as VOI radius and initial point difference were adjusted for refinement, and the resulting binary images were saved as NIfTI files.
+A closing operator was used to improve mask uniformity.
+To address significant non-encephalic uptake in [18F]F-DOPA PET images, skull stripping was performed on FLAIR MRI using FSL's BET tool, creating masks to isolate the brain.
+The Desikan-Killiany atlas automated the identification of white matter and corpus striatum regions.
+Erosion of white matter volumes was done to mitigate spillover effects and separate reference region signals from adjacent structures.
 ### Coregistration:
+This module coregisters the Montreal Neurological Institute (MNI), Desikan-Killiany atlas (DKA) and all FLAIR MRI volumes into the PET coordinate space.
+The process involves two main steps: aligning the MRI volume with the PET and then aligning the MNI atlas with the MRI.
+The MRI volume is aligned with the PET volume using Python’s ANTspy library.
+A rigid body (6 parameter) linear transformation is applied since both images are from the same subject.
+The MNI atlas is aligned to the MRI using a non-linear transformation with ANTs.
+MNI to PET coordinate transformations are then applied to the DKA and tumor VOI, warping them into PET coordinate space using nearest neighbor interpolation.
 ### Region Selection:
+We focused on individuals with hemispheric or subtentorial tumours.
+For hemispheric tumours, we employed the white matter of the opposite hemisphere as the reference region and verified this selection in roi_selection.py by overlaying the flair tumour masks on key brain regions.
+Subtentorial tumours were consistently analyzed using the left hemisphere as the reference region.
 ### Tumor Segmentation:
+We first checked within the flair lesion the values of T/S and T/N. If both were < 1, the pipeline skips the segmentation and employes the flair tumor masks.
+Otherwise, we find tumor voxels by employing a thresholding algorithm:
+* SUVr = PET / max(ref)
+* tumor_voxels = SUVr > 1
 ### Static and Dynamic parameters extraction:

 ### Warning

 The pipeline does not keep track of whether upstream files (e.g., *file_1*) are older than downstream files (e.g., *file_n*).
 Hence, if you delete an upstream file and rerun the pipline, it will not create a new version of the downstream file.